softlayer/chef-openstack/_includes/grizzly-install.md

 $ knife environment create NAME -d "Description for environment"
 </pre>

 Edit your environment with the following command (you may also edit this from the Chef web-based UI).
-An editor will open where you may define your environment's attributes in <span class="caps">JSON</span> format.
+An editor will open where you may define your environment's attributes in JSON format.

 <pre>
 $ knife environment edit ENVIRONMENT
 </pre>

-Take special care to ensure your final environment document is valid <span class="caps">JSON</span>, as `knife` may discard your attempted change if the <span class="caps">JSON</span> does not properly validate once you save and exit the editor.
+Take special care to ensure your final environment document is valid JSON, as `knife` may discard your attempted change if the JSON does not properly validate once you save and exit the editor.

 The following is an example of the recommended minimum attributes that can be overridden in the environment, illustrating the required attributes to deploy: